 As staff develop new work practices and have new work requirements placed on them, the intrinsic adaptability of the iCIMS framework ensures staff can experiment with different configurations of work processes to optimise the introduction of the new work methods because changes are made quickly and easily in near real-time.

 Clinicians are not always good at saying what they do want, but they know what they don’t want when they see it.

 The iCIMS methodology for building clinical information systems is set on these principles:

 - The clinical team who has to use the clinical information system should create its design.

-- It is always possible to change the design easily and readily.
+- It must be always possible to change the design easily and readily.

-- NO programming has to be done to create any changes to the design.
+- NO programming should be done to create any changes to the design.

 - Different clinical teams can design their own system and see each other’s data directly.